StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 Create a file called YourStudentID-testfile, e.g. stud0001-testfile.md.

-    teststud@serverXXX:~/Lab-03$ nano your_student_ID-testfile.md
+    YourStudentID@serverXXX:~/Lab-03$ nano your_student_ID-testfile.md

 (Again, do not put in "YourStudentID" literally.
 Substitute your student ID.
-Notice the following examples were done with "teststud" as the student ID.)
+Notice the following examples were done with "YourStudentID" as the student ID.)

 Put some Markdown content in it, starting with  the phrase "Hello World." ([What's Markdown?](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).